cbachhuber/opencv-wiki/Profiling-OpenCV-Applications.md

 OpenCV provides a tracing facility for efficient development of Computer Vision Applications.

 Tracing framework is built-in directly into the OpenCV source code.
 To use it, you only need to compile and link your application with modern version of OpenCV.
+Tracing is enabled by default.

 To profile your application, you can use these [OpenCV Tracing macros](#tracing-macro-list).
 Important macros are: